MileHacker Logo

 Communication Tools

-Using a Translation app or with a written note in Arabic greatly improves understanding for specific dietary needs.
+Using a Translation app or having a written note in Arabic greatly improves understanding for specific dietary needs.

 • "Bedoon gluten" (without gluten)